How to use a wood burning tool

 A wood-burning pen is a pen-like device with a metal end for burning wood—the heat transfers from the heating element to the removable tip.
 The product has models that have temperature variance.

-A single kit comes with four to seven different tips for various applications: including straight lines, rounded, and shading.
+A single kit has four to seven tips for various applications: straight lines, rounded, and shading.
 The wood-burning pen comes with a metal safety stand so that the pen will not sit on a table or workbench.
 Familiarise yourself with the tool before you start burning wood.

 Use a scrap of wood to test your tool—plugin the pen, allowing heat for five minutes.
 Run a test on the drawing on the wood.
 Before you change tips, the tip should cool for 5 minutes.
 Be slow and steady for precision.

 Familiarise yourself with multiple tips to master the wood-burning game.
-A rounded tip is on the left and the shading tip on the right.
-Wiping the end of the pen tip each time you use it prevents the accumulation of carbon.
+A rounded tip is on the left, and the shading tip is on the right.
+Wiping the end of the pen tip each time you use it prevents carbon accumulation.

+Safety precautions have to be followed.
 When you have a lot of smoke, the pen is too hot.
 Turn down the heat and take note if there is a change.
-Safety precautions have to be followed.
 The tip gets extra hot, and you should stay away.
-Be aware of where the hot metal end is whenever the tool is plugged in.
+Be aware of the hot metal end when the tool is plugged in.

 The tip should not touch any other item, and use a metal stand where the pen tip rests.
 Use pliers when changing pen tips.
 The pliers should be wrapped in electrical tape since the tips stay hot for a long time.

 - Graphite paper